chicagolandmesh/chicagolandmesh.org/docs/guides/meshcore/getting-started/configure.md

 !!! tip "Testing your connection"
     When you first come online and want to check if you're being heard, **use the `#test` channel** rather than `Public`.
 Sending "can you hear me?" or "Test" to `Public` will spam people's nodes with unnecessary messages and reduce network performance.

-    For a more reliable connectivity check, use the **[ChiMesh Healthcheck app](#)** (link coming soon).
-It automatically detects your signal and reports back how many observers heard your message — giving you a real picture of your coverage without needing anyone else to respond.
+    For a more reliable connectivity check, use the **[ChiMesh Health Check App](#)** (link coming soon).
+It automatically detects your signal and reports back how many observers heard your message.
+This giving you a picture of your coverage without needing anyone else to respond.

 !!! info "Channel vs. Default Channel"
     Your device always has a default channel based on its radio preset.
 Named channels are **additional** layers, you can monitor multiple channels simultaneously depending on your firmware and hardware.